cs1302uga/cs1302-ce10/README.md

 1. Regenerate the API documentation website for all of the code in the `cs1302` package.

-1. Now, for each `.java` file under the `src` directory, fill out a table similar to the following:
+1. Now, for each `.java` file under the `src` directory, fill out a row in a table similar to the following:

    | File Name | Line Count |